ecmendenhall/connect-a-caml/README.md

 ```

 ### Functors
-Seriously, "functors?"
-That's what I thought, too.
 Functors are functions that take modules as
 parameters, plug those modules into a template, and return a new module _parameterized_ by those modules.
 Which is all just a confusing way to say "functors do dependency injection."